H2-B Visa Immigration Services in Houston, TX

-If you are interested in learning more about our H2-B visa application or if you have questions to see if you meet the requirements, we encourage you to meet with our immigration attorney in Houston.
-Contact our firm today at 713-621-8588 or firstname.lastname@example.org to request a confidential consultation to discuss your case.
+If you are interested in learning more about our H2-B visa application or to see if you meet the requirements, we encourage you to meet with our immigration attorney in Houston.
+Contact our firm today at 713-621-8588 or email@example.com to request a confidential consultation to discuss your case.
 Toppins Law firm is honored to be your trusted source for sound immigration law for your immigration and business needs.

 Our Immigration Service Includes:

 - Confirmation that the Visa type is appropriate for you

 - Submission of your visa application to the proper government agencies

 - Careful co-ordination of all correspondence with government agencies

 - Expert advise on how to handle yourself at your Consular or USCIS interview,and what to expect

 - Unlimited personal communication with your own Toppins Law Firm immigration attorney

 The H-2B program allows U.S. employers or U.S. agents who meet specific regulatory requirements to bring foreign nationals to the United States to fill temporary nonagricultural jobs